live-clones/pybtex/docs/source/api/styles.rst

 Template language
 =================

-Manually creating :py:class:`.Text` objects may be tedious sometimes.
+Manually creating :py:class:`.Text` objects may be tedious.
 Pybtex has a small template language to simplify common formatting tasks, like joining words with spaces, adding commas and periods, or handling missing fields.